FENZA PUBLICATIONS & DOCUMENTS

 The author was a member of the team of a famous diviner detecting charms and finding out witches in many villages in Serenje area.
 Here is his account of his way of working.

 When Father Louis Oger was in charge of the Chibemba language course in Ilondola, he collected many of the archive materials that are today available in FENZA.
 His own works on customs and language also are available in the archives.
 Witchcraft beliefs and practices as well as the workings of diviners and healers (ng'anga) posed a challenge to missionaries throughout Zambia's history with Western missionaries.
-In these articles (written toward the end of his life), Louis Oger laid out his own approach.
+In these article (written toward the end of his life), Louis Oger laid out his own approach.